- Getting Started

 On its own, PPE can’t guarantee employee safety

-PPE is a last line of defence against harm, and should always be used alongside other precautionary measures against hazards which can’t be totally removed or controlled.
+PPE is the last line of defence against harm, and should always be used alongside other precautionary measures against hazards which can’t be totally removed or controlled.

 This is because…